d3plus/d3plus-legend/README.md

 <a name="ShapeLegend.verticalAlign"></a>

 #### ShapeLegend.verticalAlign([*value*])
-If *value* is specified, sets the vertical alignment to the specified value and returns this generator.
+If *value* is specified, sets the vertical alignment to the specified value and returns the current class instance.
 If *value* is not specified, returns the current vertical alignment.

 **Kind**: static method of <code>[ShapeLegend](#ShapeLegend)</code>